htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_tech-stack.md

 {{<section title="Frontend">}}

-The frontend of our project consist of a mobile app and an editor.
+The frontend of our project consists of a mobile app and an editor.
 To save resources we decided to keep the used technologies of both of them as similar as possible.
 This way everyone was able to work at the app and the editor interchangeably.

 **Vue 3**